jenkinsci/report-generic-chart-column-plugin/README.md

 ![view](https://user-images.githubusercontent.com/2904395/43015883-278a339e-8c51-11e8-8656-5165b455d8ef.png)
 Comparing individual projects was never more simple:)

-You can of course mix it with other propertis or other plugins
+You can of course mix it with other properties or other plugins
 ![view](https://user-images.githubusercontent.com/2904395/43015875-21c739fc-8c51-11e8-9026-c84127628634.png)

-The results in view are sortable - they are sort by last valid result shown in chart.
+The results in view are sort-able - they are sort by last valid result shown in chart.

 Comparing individual projects was never ever more simple:)

 ## Changing build result
 Each chart (there can be several by project) can have its own  condition, on which result it can turn the build to unstable, if the condition is met.
 The mathematic part is handled by https://github.com/gbenroscience/ParserNG/, the logic part is internal.
-Examplar expression:
+Exemplar expression:
 ```
 avg(..L1)*1.1 <  L0 | L1*1.3 <  L0
 ```
-The expression can be read as: If value of key in last build is bigger then avarage value of all builds before multiplied by 1.1 , or  the last build is bigger then previous build multiplied by 1.3, turn the build to unstable
+The expression can be read as: If value of key in last build is bigger then average value of all builds before multiplied by 1.1 , or  the last build is bigger then previous build multiplied by 1.3, turn the build to unstable

 You can read how it is evaluated here: https://github.com/judovana/jenkins-report-generic-chart-column/blob/master/src/main/resources/io/jenkins/plugins/genericchart/ChartModel/help-unstableCondition.html#L10